 - No Security Deposit Required.
 Unlike many other cards for people with limited or fair credit, this card doesn’t require a security deposit as a condition of account opening.

 - 1% Cash Back on All Eligible Purchases.
-Jasper earns 1% cash back on all eligible purchases.
+Jasper earns a 1% cash-back rate on all eligible purchases.
 That’s a nice rate of return for an entry-level card, as many direct competitors lack rewards programs at all.

 - Nice Referral Bonus.
 Each successful referral earns 0.5% bonus cash back for a full year, up to 6% cash back (5% above the base rate).